PolicyEngine/policyengine-uk-old/client/public/faq.md

 **Nikhil Woodruff** is the co-founder and CTO of PolicyEngine.
 He is also a tech lead at the UBI Center, a think tank researching universal basic income policies, and was previously a data scientist at Caspian, where he worked in improving anti-money laundering investigations.
-He is currently on leave from Durham University's Computer Science program.
+Nikhil is currently on leave from Durham University's Computer Science program.

 ### When will PolicyEngine be available in my country?